Rosneft closes in on TNK-BP as tycoons agree exit

 Industry and financial sources in London, Moscow and elsewhere painted a picture of a potential three-way deal that could emerge over the coming weeks.

-They said both the British oil company and the four Soviet-born tycoons could emerge with minority stakes in an enlarged Rosneft ROSNG.UL (ROSN.MM) as well as billions of dollars in cash -- all in exchange for a highly profitable company which has been valued at over $50 billion.
+They said both the British oil company and the four Soviet-born tycoons could emerge with minority stakes in an enlarged Rosneft as well as billions of dollars in cash -- all in exchange for a highly profitable company which has been valued at over $50 billion (31 billion pounds).

-The combined group would dominate Russia's increasingly state-controlled oil industry, and would be producing well over 4 million barrels of oil and gas a day - more than U.S. No.1 Exxon Mobil (XOM.N).
+The combined group would dominate Russia's increasingly state-controlled oil industry, and would be producing well over 4 million barrels of oil and gas a day - more than U.S. No.1 Exxon Mobil.

 According to two sources familiar with the matter, Rosneft agreed on Tuesday to pay the tycoons' AAR consortium $28 billion.
 However, financial sources said it was unlikely all of this would be in cash, especially if Rosneft intends to buy out BP as well.